rswag/rswag/README.md

     rake rswag:specs:swaggerize
     ```

+    This common command is also aliased as `rake rswag`.

 5. Spin up your app and check out the awesome, auto-generated docs at _/api-docs_!

 ## The rspec DSL ##